hasezoey/yt-downloader-rust/.github/CONTRIBUTING.md

 ### Scope

-The scope could be anything specifying place of the commit change.
-For example the file that got modified
+In this project Scope can be either an file name or an rust path like:

+For non rust files & rust files that change outside an rust path: `cli.yml`.
+For rust files with rust path: `utils::Arguments` (or less preferred `crate::utils::Arguments`).
+For multiple changes in *one* file, the file name can also be used `utils.rs`.

-You can use `*` when the change affects more than a single scope.
+The Scope can also be left out when it affects more than one file.

 ### Subject